 A portable power station is a rechargeable battery with sockets built-in for powering and charging your electronic devices – including those that need to run off 100v (i.e. mains) power.

-Goal Zero makes a range of high-quality lithium-battery based power stations designed for camping and other adventures, as well as for use in an emergency, which have 12v, USB and 110v sockets.
+Brands such as Jackery and Goal Zero make a range of high-quality lithium-battery based power stations designed for camping and other adventures, as well as for use in an emergency, which have 12v, USB and 110v sockets.

-Goal Zero power stations can be charged from your vehicle’s 12v outlet or the wall at home, as well as by solar panels (which you can buy separately).
-One of Goal Zero’s smaller models, the Yeti Lithium 200X Portable Power Station, will provide 187-watt hours for charging your gadgets.
+These portable power stations can be charged from your vehicle’s 12v outlet or the wall at home, as well as by solar panels (which you can buy separately).
+One of Goal Zero’s smaller models, the Yeti Lithium 200X, for example, will provide 187-watt hours for charging your gadgets.

 8. Pocket radio